 Ultrasound waves are disrupted by air or gas.
 Therefore, ultrasound is not an ideal imaging technique for the air-filled bowel or organs obscured by the bowel.
 Ultrasound is not as useful for imaging air-filled lungs, but it may be used to detect fluid around or within the lungs.
 Similarly, ultrasound cannot penetrate bone, but may be used for imaging bone fractures or for infection surrounding a bone.

 Ultrasound has difficulty penetrating bone and, therefore, can only see the outer surface of bony structures and not what lies within (except in infants who have more cartilage in their skeletons than older children or adults).
-For visualizing internal structure of bones or certain joints, other imaging modalities such as MRI are typically used.
+Doctors typically use other imaging modalities such as MRI to visualize the internal structure of bones or certain joints.